(Disclosure: Some of the links below may be affiliate links)

 Buying can be a burden in retirement

-Every time you have to renew your mortgage, you need to meet the requirements for such a mortgage.
+Every time you have to renew your mortgage, you need to meet the requirements for it.

 This burden is not a problem while you are working.
 But this could be a problem when you are retired.
 If your income in retirement does not meet the requirements of your mortgage, you may be forced to sell the house.

-The other option if you do not have enough income in retirement is that you can transfer your house to your children.
+If you do not have enough income in retirement, the other option is that you can transfer your house to your children.
 I do not like this solution.
 I do not want to have to rely on my children when I am old.
 But many old people have to use this solution to keep their house.

 You need to be careful about this if you plan to retire in Switzerland.